Susan Carroll, Ph.D. Resume

 1993 Small Business Success -1993 by US Small Business Administration

-1993- present Founder and coordinator of Daughters Day (in its 15th year)
+1993 Founder and coordinator of Daughters Day (20 years)

 1992 Who's Who Worldwide